johnroutledge/milestone-project-2/README.md

 **Structure**

-To make sure the game intuitive to navigate, I kept the controls to a minimum.
+To make sure the game intuitive to navigate and play, I kept the controls in a central position.
+This is very important for mobile users as it allows for one-handed gameplay and also for desktop users as it keeps mouse-movement to a single movement.
-Through a minimum of visual content, I reduced distraction and maximized engagement.
+Through a minimum of visual content, I also reduced distraction and maximized engagement.

 **Skeleton**

 ![Wireframes](https://johnroutledge.github.io/milestone-project-2/assets/images/MS2_gameplay_wireframes.png "Wireframes")

-The key reasoning behind the design of the game was to disclose information progressively by giving snippets of what lay on other pages.
-By using icons and breaking it into three main sections which mirror the three main user/business needs, this also minimized cognitive overload.
+To make sure the game intuitive to navigate and play, I kept the controls in a central position.
+This is very important for mobile users as it allows for one-handed gameplay and also for desktop users as it keeps mouse-movement to a single movement.

-By being consistent with the design and simplicity of all pages, it is both predictable and intuitive, and therefore increases the overall UX.
+Through a minimum of visual content, I also reduced distraction and maximized engagement.

 **Surface**